bbc/dsrp_bbcavs10k_distribution/README.md

 **PIPs_synopsis_long**: A long length synopsis of the programme.

-## Programme content
-Due to licensing restrictions, the dataset only contains content produced by the BBC.

 ### Genres
 The dataset contains a broad variety of programme genres.
 Details of these genres can be found in the Metadata Spreadsheet file.
 Not all genres, however, are present.
 Certain types of programme or styles of programming have been filtered out for compliance reasons or due to editorial restrictions.
 A non-exhaustive list of programme types which have been explicitly excluded include: